wix/Detox/docs/introduction/partials/_getting-started-expo.md

 an incorrect Detox setup.
 Genuine issues with Detox can be submitted to [our issue tracker](https://github.com/wix/Detox/issues) as usual.

-The tutorial below is useful, but is **not enough** to complete the setup with Expo.
+This introduction section is useful for Expo projects, but the next [Project Setup] article, in particular, is **not enough** to complete the setup with Expo.

+[Project Setup]: ../project-setup.mdx